gmfjlr/DevForDev/docs/README.md

-# About PoS
+# About DevForDev

-Mvxtheme is the Jekyll theme written for PoS, using a responsive design to optimize the display of mobile devices.
+Based in the Mvxtheme is the Jekyll theme written for MvvmCross, we override this theme using a responsive design to optimize the display of mobile devices.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [GMF-PoS](https://github.com/PoS/PoS/).
+Bug reports and pull requests are welcome on GitHub at [DevForDev](https://github.com/DevForDev/).

 ## Development